 Housing Policy and Regulations

 Housing related policies feature amongst national priorities in Malawi’s strategic papers.
 Malawi’s Vision 2020 places greater focus on developing and upgrading human settlements for ‘equitable access to housing for all’.
-Further, the Malawi Growth and Development Strategy (MGDS II), a medium-term growth framework, contains a sub-theme on Housing and Urban Development.
+Further, the draft Malawi Growth and Development Strategy (MGDS III) recognises that majority (76 percent in Lilongwe) urban residents live in sub-standard housing and/or informal settlements, characterized by lack of access to public services, tenure insecurity, and inadequate housing.
+The draft MDGS III document intends to bridge the housing gap by “increasing access and availability of affordable and decent houses.”
 The country has also ratified the Global Agenda for Housing, Habitat III, which binds governments to ensure everyone has an affordable home by 2036.

 However, the existing laws and polices fall short of fostering land access, housing provision or access to housing finance.
 In July 2016, Parliament passed four land-related Bills: Land Bill, Physical Planning Bill, Land Survey Bill and Customary Land Bill.
 Already, the Customary Land Bill has ignited debate over the need for the role of chiefs in land administration with opposers of the bill arguing it strips chiefs of their traditional powers over land and overburdens poor people to pay for land leases.
 Proponents argue the new law gives rural communities an opportunity to own land individually (as opposed to communal ownership), which they can register and therefore use it as collateral.